ndhunju/Android-FolderPicker/README.md

 # Android-FolderPicker
 A folder chooser library for android

-A simple folder chooser anyone can integrate into their Android app.
+A simple picker chooser anyone can integrate into their Android app.

 Pros
 - Light weight